 Follow up periodically as the case progresses.
 In general, the card issuer will issue a "provisional" credit back to your card for the purchase amount.
 The card issuer will presume that you, its customer, are in the right.

 Then it will proceed to investigate the claim, getting the seller's version of events, as well as comments from eBay and PayPal before rendering a final decision.
 This whole process can take anywhere from days to months.

 Tips for Winning Credit Card Disputes

-Credit card issuers are generally much more thorough and much more attentive than eBay and PayPal, so when eBay buyer protection doesn't work out in your favor, you might still have a good chance with the credit card company.
-But there are a few things you'll want to keep in mind if you want to win your case.
+Credit card issuers are generally much more thorough and much more attentive than eBay and PayPal, so when eBay buyer protection doesn't work in your favor, you might still have a good chance with the credit card company.
+You'll want to keep a few things in mind if you want to win your case.

 Have all the details ready and at your fingertips.
 Don't call until you have the purchase date, purchase amount, seller ID, item listing, arrival date, and the make and model of the item right there in front of you.
 Your ability to quickly, confidently, and factually answer any and all questions will go a long way toward success.